Giildev/Belatrix-moneyexchange/README.md

 The standard when using numbers for finances is two decimals, in this case four decimals are required

-With respect to performing a _cron_ every 10 minutes to obtain the updated value of the currency was not applied, since in this case every time the "Calculate" button is clicked a new request is made to the API, meaning in an updated data at the time of request

 No technology was used for _Unit Testing_ due to low knowledge